jonnyweatherly/aajonusnet/md/Interviews/One Radio Network Interview 1.md

 P: Adam, did you have another question or a follow-up?

-[Adam]: Actually, I had two.
+Adam: Actually, I had two.
 The first one was is that in your book you emphasize on the veggie juices, but among a lot of the raw paleo community, a lot of them seem to feel right now that vegetables are toxic and that especially veggie juices release too many carcinogens in the body.
 What are your thoughts on that belief?

 A: Well, if they're not, you know, a lot of your paleos, and it's funny they say paleolithic because they never lived in the paleo or they don't remember any lives as far as I know, that they lived in the paleo times, and most of them believe that a lot of fruit is important.
 However, when I lived outdoors for three years traveling all over North America from Alaska with the Eskimos all the way down to the Mayans in Mexico, there's very little fruit, only if man cultivates it.
 So the idea that man in his earlier days and primitive days and paleo times ate a lot of fruit is absolute nonsense.